eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/s-certificate-transparancy.md

 Finally, drawing from the Web PKI best practice, it is important that **each certificate be registered in at least two independent CT logs**.

-- Should compliance be stated in the CPS of the access certificate provider which CT log that it uses?
+ It is assumed that the new European CT log infrastructure will define what version of RFC 9162 and other implementation requirements such as the number of CT logs a CA issuing access certificates shall register with is defined.

-#### CT log usage
+#### 3.3.2 CT log usage

 In the Web PKI, browsers do not directly interact with Certificate Transparency (CT) logs to verify the inclusion of a certificate.
 Instead, they **trust the